Urban Macro/Microcellular Channel Characterization at 4.85 GHz With Literature-Referenced Upper FR1-to-FR3 Cross-Band Analysis: Channel Extraction

 \subsection{Multipath Components (MPC) Extraction and Clustering}

-The measured MIMO channel impulse response (CIR) represents the propagation channel convolved with the hardware response, including the radiation patterns of the Tx and Rx antennas.
-Namely, the measured MIMO channel response, observed through the Tx/Rx antenna array radiation patterns $\Vect{a}_\T(\varphi_{\T})$ and $\Vect{a}_\R(\varphi_{\R})$, and the autocorrelation function of the sounding waveform, $a_u(\cdot)$, can be expressed as
+The measured MIMO channel impulse response (CIR) contains the propagation channel convolved with the effective hardware and array responses, including the Tx/Rx radiation patterns.
+It can be written as